SinanGabel/Linux-commands/README.md

 ## Ubuntu OS issues

 ```
-# restart audio (sound) service - e.g. if not working or not available
+# status or restart audio (sound) service - e.g. if not working or not available
 # done with OS 20.10
+systemctl --user status pulseaudio
 systemctl --user restart pulseaudio